hagayzamir/BH-PCMLAI-Module_5/README.md

 ## Reccomendations
 Given the finding and additional observations my recomendations are to combine coupons, for example if the Coffee House, Restaurant (<20) and Carry Out & Take away coupons were combined they represent 79.4% of all coupons.
+55.42% of these have been visited these type of businesses at least once a month.

 ## Links
 The link to the jupyter notebook used, supporting these findings can be found [here](https://github.com/hagayzamir/BH-PCMLAI-Module_5/blob/main/assignment_5_1_starter/prompt.ipynb)